TallKite/linnstrument-firmware/README.md

 SAME/BLINK CARRY OVER

-If both splits are set to SAME or BLNK, playing in one split now shows matching notes in the other split too.
+If both splits are set to SAME or BLNK, playing in one split optionally shows matching notes in the other split too.
+Accessed through the microLinn menu.

 LOCATOR CCs